Organic Pet Food Market Size and Share

 By Packaging Type: Sustainability Shapes Purchase Decisions

-Bags and pouches dominate volume because they optimize cost-to-protect ratio and handle high-throughput dry-food lines.
+Bags and pouches held 54% of the organic pet food market in 2024.
+This domination is because they optimize cost-to-protect ratio and handle high-throughput dry-food lines.
 In 2024, 56% of the United States owners indicated a willingness to switch brands for sustainable packaging, prompting Amcor’s launch of AmLite HeatFlex Recycle-Ready pouches that cut carbon footprint while preserving product freshness.

 Geography Analysis

-North America generated the highest revenue and accounted for about 44% of the global organic pet food market size in 2025, aided by USDA certification clarity and premium-centric consumer behavior.
-The United States pet food exports reached USD 2.49 billion in 2024, and the region is forecast to expand at 10.8% CAGR through 2030 as suppliers embed regenerative-agriculture claims that resonate with climate-conscious buyers.
+North America generated the highest revenue and accounted for about 44% of the organic pet food market size in 2024, aided by USDA certification clarity and premium-centric consumer behavior.
+The United States pet food exports reached USD 2.49 billion in 2024, and the region is forecast to expand through 2030 as suppliers embed regenerative-agriculture claims that resonate with climate-conscious buyers.
 The organic pet food market benefits from venture capital inflows targeting tech-enabled formulations and AI nutrition tools.

-Asia-Pacific is the growth pacesetter with a 15.6% CAGR outlook and accounts for about 18% of the global organic pet food market size in 2025.
+Asia-Pacific is the growth pacesetter with a 15.6% CAGR outlook.
 This rapid expansion is driven by rising pet humanization in urban centers, particularly in China, India, and Southeast Asia, where middle-class consumers are increasingly prioritizing premium, health-focused diets.
 The United States organic brands supplied 69% of imported niche diets, underscoring trust in Western safety standards.
 E-commerce accelerates rural penetration where physical organic assortments remain thin.
 Rising disposable income and pet-humanization rhetoric translate into premium spending, propelling further regional investments such as Real Pet Food Co.’s insect-protein launch in Australia.

 Global Organic Pet Food Market CAGR (%), Growth Rate by Region